The Home Of Outdoor Living

 Introducing outdoor string light ideas to your garden is so simple and affordable, yet will reward you with beautiful results.
+Here, we recommend ways to use your fancy string lights so that they look their best and work to illuminate your outside space.

 Of course, there are plenty of outdoor lighting ideas that will up the ambience of a garden.
 But with string lights, an extra sense of va-va-voom is pretty much guaranteed.
 And nowadays, you're not just restricted to plain white fairy lights (although they certainly still have their place).
 There are all sorts of styles to play with, from delicate butterfly or starburst designs to swags of globe-like festoons.